syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 End Sub

 ''' <summary>
-''' Overridden to draw the spark line of the cell.
+''' Overrides to draw the sparkline of the cell.
 ''' </summary>
 ''' <param name="graphics">The <see cref="T:System.Drawing.Graphics"/> that used to draw the spark line.</param>
 ''' <param name="cellRect">The cell rectangle.</param>